ga-wdi-curriculum/js-objects-functions/readme.md

 We've defined a function.
 Now we need to call it...

+**Q. Now we that we have stored that function in memory, how to do we use it?**

 ```js
 // Call the multiply function.
 multiply( 2, 5 );